CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Privacy/Twitter/Library.md

 2.3.Ti=Sellers of Goods and Services

 2.3.sec=If you buy goods or services on Twitter, we may provide the seller, commerce provider or marketplace with your name, email address, shipping address, Payment Information and Transaction Data to facilitate payment processing, order fulfilment and dispute resolution (including payment and shipping disputes) and to help prevent, detect and investigate fraud or other prohibited activities.
-Please refer to these third parties’ privacy policies for information about their privacy practices.
+Please refer to these third partiesï¿½ privacy policies for information about their privacy practices.

 2.4.Ti=Law and Harm

 2.4.sec=Notwithstanding anything to the contrary in this Policy, we may preserve or disclose your information if we believe that it is reasonably necessary to comply with a law, regulation or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect Twitter's rights or property.
-However, nothing in this Privacy Policy is intended to limit any legal defenses or objections that you may have to a third party’s, including a government’s, request to disclose your information.
+However, nothing in this Privacy Policy is intended to limit any legal defenses or objections that you may have to a third partyï¿½s, including a governmentï¿½s, request to disclose your information.

 2.5.Ti=Business Transfers and Affiliates

 2.5.sec=In the event that Twitter is involved in a bankruptcy, merger, acquisition, reorganization or sale of assets, your information may be sold or transferred as part of that transaction.
 This Privacy Policy will apply to your information as transferred to the new entity.
-We may also disclose information about you to our corporate affiliates in order to help provide, understand, and improve our Services and our affiliates’ services, including the delivery of ads.
+We may also disclose information about you to our corporate affiliates in order to help provide, understand, and improve our Services and our affiliatesï¿½ services, including the delivery of ads.

 2.6.Ti=Non-Private or Non-Personal Information